 - Utility Knife

-Since the molding is typically a diagonal piece of wood, it sits in front of backing and filler to help position the crown in place.
+Since the molding is typically a diagonal piece of wood, it sits in front of the backing and filler to help position the crown in place.
 The backing is first attached to the tops of the wall cabinet to act as an anchor point for the molding to attach to.
 Then, the crown is cut at 45 degrees for an L-shape corner or 22.5 degrees for diagonal corner cabinets.

 After being cut, the molding is assembled together on the ground with the joints flush.
 Finally, the crown is lifted up and installed level and square to the backing pieces.
-If a filler is needed for the crown installation, it would be first put onto the backing before the crown molding sits on top.
+If a filler is needed for the crown installation, it would be put onto the backing before the crown molding sits on top.

 Should You Install Crown Molding